Tens of thousands protest against Czech government

 The protesters demanded the resignation of the current coalition government led by conservative Prime Minister Petr Fiala, criticizing it for a number of issues, including its Western-oriented policies.

 They condemned the government for its support of the sanctions against Russia over its war in Ukraine and accused it of not being able to tackle soaring energy prices.
-The demonstrators also criticized NATO, the European Union, and the 27-nation bloc’s plan to cut greenhouse gas emissions and reach climate neutrality.
-The country belongs to both organizations.
+The demonstrators also criticized NATO, and the European Union and the 27-nation bloc’s plan to cut greenhouse gas emissions and reach climate neutrality.
+The country belong to both organizations.

 The Czech Republic firmly supports Ukraine in its battle against Russia’s invasion and has donated arms, including heavy weapons, to the Ukrainian armed forces.